orobix/quadra/docs/tutorials/examples/anomaly_detection.md

 By default, the inference will recompute the threshold based on test data to maximize the F1-score, if you want to use the threshold from the training phase you can set the `use_training_threshold` parameter to true.

-The model path is the path to an exported model, at the moment only `torchscript` models are supported (exported automatically after a training experiment).
-Right now only the `CFLOW` model is not supported for inference as it's not compatible with torchscript.
+The model path is the path to an exported model, at the moment `torchscript` and `onnx` models are supported (exported automatically after a training experiment).
+Right now only the `CFLOW` model is not supported for inference as it's not compatible with botyh torchscript and onnx.

 An inference configuration using the mnist dataset is found under `configs/experiment/generic/mnist/anomaly/inference.yaml`.